HITECHCRIME/HC_SG57_Dream/README.md

 aye

 running xlt who did to who
-time to breath
+it's time to breath
 i don't wanna know
 what you gonna wanna be

-i don't weigh care
+i don't know fuck
+freight weight care
 go away

-an
+just go
+through it
+fucking blast
 another day

 another day
+another day
 what you mean

-i don't fucking wanna know
+i don't f'wanna know
 what you fucking dream
 i don't wanna know
 what you fucking dream